drachenpapa/pexi/.github/ISSUE_TEMPLATE/03-support_request.md

 ---

 **Description**
 Briefly describe what you need help with or what you don't understand.
+For example, "I don't understand how the savings goals feature works."

 **Steps to reproduce**
-If applicable, list the steps you took that led to your confusion or problem.
+If applicable, list the steps you took that led to your confusion or problem (e.g., "I navigated to the Dashboard and tried to set a goal, but...").

 **Expected behavior**
 If applicable, describe what you expected to happen.